menu

 Being a small town, Monrovia does not have a public transit system used by locals to get to and from work.

-The citizens of Monrovia are slightly better educated than the national average of 21.84% for all cities and towns, with 21.33% of adults in Monrovia having a bachelor's degree or advanced degree.
+The education level of Monrovia citizens is a little higher than the average for US cities and towns: 21.33% of adults in Monrovia have at least a bachelor's degree.

 The per capita income in Monrovia in 2022 was $34,528, which is upper middle income relative to Indiana, and middle income relative to the rest of the US.
 This equates to an annual income of $138,112 for a family of four.
 However, Monrovia contains both very wealthy and poor people as well.